MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 1. Back up the existing VMM database, and copy the backup to a computer running a supported version of SQL Server.
 2. Use SQL Server tools to restore the database.
     - If you are upgrading VMM, you'll specify the new SQL Server location in VMM setup > **Database Configuration**.
     - If you want to upgrade the database without upgrading VMM, you need to uninstall and then reinstall VMM.
 When you uninstall, **Database Options** page, select **Retain database**.
 Then, reinstall with the same settings you used for the original installation.
-On the **Database Configuration** you specify the new SQl Server details.
+On the **Database Configuration** you specify the new SQL Server details.
 After reinstall apply the update rollups and check that the deployment is working as expected.

 ### Upgrade a highly available database